tisimst/pyDOE/doc/factorial.rst

-For example, the alias "C = AB" or "I = ABC" indicate that there are three factors (A, B, and C) and that the main effect of factor C is confounded with the interaction effect of the product AB.
+For example, the alias "C = AB" or "I = ABC" indicate that there are three factors (A, B, and C) and that the main effect of factor C is confounded with the interaction effect of the product AB, and by extension, A is confounded with BC and B is confounded with AC.
 A full- factorial design with these three factors results in a design matrix with 8 runs, but we will assume that we can only afford 4 of those runs.
 To create this *fractional* design, we need a matrix with three columns, one